strontic/strontic.github.io/xcyclopedia/library/runonce.exe-82014B48165774F3DE63E3ADCF1C9C9C.md

 ## Possible Misuse

 *The following table contains possible examples of `runonce.exe` being misused.
-While `runonce.exe` is **not** inherently malicious, its legitimate functionality can by abused for malicious purposes.*
+While `runonce.exe` is **not** inherently malicious, its legitimate functionality can be abused for malicious purposes.*

 Source | Source File | Example | License
 -- | -- | -- | --